Asian Cup Qualifier: India announce 24-man travelling squad for Kyrgyzstan game

 India are without their all-time top scorer and captain Sunil Chhetri who is suspended for the tie.
 Veteran goalkeeper Subrata Paul was not even included in the list of probables.
-The captain's armband could go to either goalkeeper Gurpreet Singh Sandhu or central defender Sandesh Jhingan.
+The captain's armband could go to either goalkeeper Gurpreet Singh Sandhu or Jeje Lalpekhlua.

 Constantine has also included six uncapped players in his squad.
 Vishal Kaith, Subhasish Bose, Nishu Kumar, Lalruatthara, Seiminlen Doungel and Hitesh Sharma make the cut.